michaelhasey/3D-Building-Segmentation/README.md

 Future research will attempt to increase accuracy through increasing the dataset set size via augmentation and using more than points than the current count of 2048 in order to capture higher levels of detail and ensure that segmented parts are clearly defined.

 ![](readme_images/seg_results.png)

+# Acknowledgements
+Please add the acknowledgements here

+# References
+Please add all the references here too.

+**Add references and citations here**
+Find the right format to let people know how to cite your work.